 Alternatively, you could use Convention Based Routing and supply the name of an Api Controller that exists within your website, such as:

 |Post to Custom URL

-This means that if we were to create a Contensis form and we would like to post the results to our MicrosoftDynamicsCRM Controller, then we would set the Post to Custom URL setting to /MicrosoftDynamicsCRM/ and create an ApiController looking like this:
+This means that if you create a Contensis form and want to post the results to your MicrosoftDynamicsCRM Controller, then you should set the Post to Custom URL setting to /MicrosoftDynamicsCRM/ and create an ApiController looking like this: